DDQ888/Plug.dj-Room-Settings-PlugCubed-/README.md

 # Room Settings

 You can change the background of your community.
-Only you and users with PlugedCube(http://www.plugcubed.net/)can see the Room Settings.
+Only you and users with PlugedCube(http://www.plugcubed.net/) can see the Room Settings.
 You can do multiple things.

 # How to do it
 1.)
 Copy this code: https://github.com/DDQ888/Plug.dj-Room-Settings-PlugCubed-/blob/master/settings.json